jasonspiller/week-03-day-1-responsive-css/readme.md

 ![GA Cog](https://camo.githubusercontent.com/6ce15b81c1f06d716d753a61f5db22375fa684da/68747470733a2f2f67612d646173682e73332e616d617a6f6e6177732e636f6d2f70726f64756374696f6e2f6173736574732f6c6f676f2d39663838616536633963333837313639306533333238306663663535376633332e706e67)
 # Welcome to CSS Responsive design

-### Objectives
-*After this lesson, students will be able to:*

-- Describe media queries and how to write them
-- Create rules that adjust styles for phones, tablets, and computers

-### Preparation
-*Before this lesson, students should already be able to:*

-- Write basic HTML/CSS

 #### More devices

 Not that long ago, building a successful online presence meant just ensuring that your website worked correctly in all the major desktop browsers.